 Gone are the days when customers had no other option to buy insurance policies except through agents.
 Policies can now be easily bought online courtesy specialized insurance brokers who can make a comparative analysis (merits and demerits) of various products offered by different insurance companies for the benefit of customers who can choose the best health insurance plan most suitable to their requirements.

 Hitherto, the premium payments structures most health insurance policies in India were, by and large, the same.
 However, many companies such as Bharti AXA and Star Health among others have set up a ‘Zone based premiums’ for towns and metros.
 Consequently, health insurance policies are costlier in metros compared to towns given the higher medical expenses which may be incurred in the former.

 In the recent past, insurance companies are providing a wide range of products to cater to all kinds of requirements.
-For instance, many health insurance companies are increasingly offering family floater policies which provide cover to the entire family under a single umbrella.
+For instance, many health insurance companies are increasingly offering family floater policies which provide under a single umbrella.
 As a result, family members share the sum assured and can therefore, avail of the benefit in case of any untoward occurrence within the policy term.

 As opposed to traditional health insurance policies which had a fixed age limit, many current policies entail greater flexibility in terms of renewal in that customers can now renew their coverage at any time throughout their lives.

 No claim bonus